VirusTotal/yara/docs/writingrules.rst

             any of them
     }

-Since YARA 3.11, if you want more control over the range of bytes used with the ``xor`` modifier use:
+Since YARA 3.11, if you want more control over the range of bytes used with the ``xor`` modifier, use:

 .. code-block:: yara